alessandro-gentilini/LS-affine-transformation-estimation/README.md

 LS-affine-transformation-estimation
 ===================================

-Affine transformation estimation by means of Least Square method, implemented with OpenCV (tested on Microsoft Windows with OpenCV 2.4.4).
+Affine transformation estimation by means of Least Square method, implemented in C++ with OpenCV (tested on Microsoft Windows with OpenCV 2.4.4).